-Run the GetDistGUI.py script to run the graphical user interface.
-This requires PySide to be installed, but will run on Windows, Linux and Mac.
+Run the getdist-gui script to run the graphical user interface.
+This requires PySide2 to be installed, but will run on Windows, Linux and Mac.

 It allows you to open a folder of chain files, then easily select, open, plot and compare, as well as viewing standard GetDist outputs and tables.

-It can open chain files in a selected directry (and also paramgrid directories as show above).
+It can open chain files under a selected directry structure (and also paramgrid directories as show above).
 See the intro for a description of chain file formats.
 A grid of sample chains files can be downloaded here, after downloading a file just unzip and open the main directory in the GUI.

 The Gui supports 1D, 2D (line and filled), 3D (select two parameters and “color by”), and triangle and rectangle plots.

 Use the option on the File menu to export a plot as-is to PDF or other image file.
 For better quality (i.e. not formatted for the current window shape) and fine control (e.g. add custom legend text, etc), export the script, edit and then run it separately.
 The Script Preview tab also gives a convenient way to view the script for the current plot, and preview exactly what it will produce when run:

 You can also edit and customize the script, or open and play with existing plot scripts.